 Here is a list of Australian public holidays that are celebrated in Sydney

-The first day of the new year: January 1st
+The first day of the new year: 1st of January

 26th of January (but if it falls on a weekend, then the following Monday is a public holiday)

-Four days long holiday from Friday until Monday, the date varies every year: 10-13 April 2020
+Four days long holiday from Friday to Monday, the exacts dates vary every year.
+In 2023 it was 7-10 April.

 25th of April – National day of remembrance in Australia and New Zealand

-In most of Australia it is celebrated on the second Monday of June (except QLD and WA): 8th June 2020
+In most of Australia, it is celebrated on the second Monday of June (except QLD and WA).
+In 2023 it was 12th of June.

-The first Monday in October (in NSW, ACT and SA): 5th October 2020
+The first Monday in October (in NSW, ACT and SA): 2nd of October in 2023

 25-26th of December – Christmas Day and Boxing Day